Guide10 min read

 The goal is not to blame managers.
 It is to make the daily record honest enough that leaders can coach from evidence instead of memory.

-• Can the reviewer identify the store, shift, drawer, safe, manager, and reviewer path?
+• Can the reviewer identify the store, shift, drawer, safe, manager and reviewer path?

-• Can the reviewer understand the reason and owner for every open exception?
+• Can the reviewer understand the reason and owner for every open issue?

 • Can the final resolution be found without searching messages?

-How Consultants Can Place This Resource
+How Consultants Can Place This Resource?

 • Use it beside daily sales report or operations audit content.